Do Go On - 443 - The Theft of The Scream

 Yeah.

-And it would have been a slightly different vibe, this is a vampire.
+And it would have been a slightly different vibe.

-So when it slid down rather than going, this would have been like,
+So when it slid down, rather going on, this would have been like,

 He spent four years in prison and his feeling of failure